 Updating your usual green smoothie to make it microbiome-friendly is the best step towards a healthier you.
 The friendly bacteria that live in our gut are directly linked to a more vigilant immune system, a good mood, better nutrient absorption, and improved mental health.
 Adding kefir or yogurt to your smoothies will make them probiotic rich and help you replenish your gut microbiota with good bacteria [source] without the need of taking supplements.

-One 8-ounce serving of kefir delivers up about 20 percent of your daily calcium needs, as well as good amounts of vitamin B12, biotin and phosphorus along with a whopping 10.5 grams of protein.
-Those who are lactose intolerant have an easier time digesting kefir.
+One 8-ounce serving of kefir delivers up about 20 percent of your daily calcium needs, as well as good amounts of vitamin B12, biotin, and phosphorus, along with a whopping 10.5 grams of protein.
+Those who are lactose intolerant have an easier time digesting kefir than other dairy products.
 The probiotics in kefir can also help normalize digestive troubles [source].

-Detox Probiotic Smoothie Recipe
+Detox Probiotic Smoothie

-- 2 cups organic unsweetened whole milk kefir, chilled
+- 2 cups organic unsweetened whole milk kefir chilled

-- 1 cup chopped cucumber, peeled if waxed
+- 1 cup chopped cucumber peeled if waxed

 - 1/4 cup fresh cilantro or mint leaves

 - Juice of 1 lemon